t4d-wintellectnow/redux-side-effects-thunk/README.md

 To download the zip file, click the green button labeled "Clone or download" near the upper right-hand part of this web page.
 A small pane will appear with the words "Download ZIP" towards the button.
 Click the link "Download ZIP" to download the archive.
 Once downloaded, extract the zip archive on your computer.
 Be sure to remember where you unzip it so you can find it in the next step.
 Generally, I recommend extracting the archive in the usual place where you manage project files on your system.

-**Step 3.** Once extracted, open a terminal window  (Windows Command Prompt on Windows) and change to the folder where you extracted the archive.
+**Step 3.** Once extracted, open a terminal window and change to the folder where you extracted the archive.
 In the folder there should be a **package.json** file.
 From that folder run the following command:

 ```bash
 npm install